Yixuan-Miao/Yixuan-Miao.github.io/_pages/about.md

 I am currently a graduate student at the [School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore](https://www.ntu.edu.sg/eee).
 Now working at [Institute of Microelectronics, Agency for Science Technology and Research (A*STAR), Singapore](https://www.a-star.edu.sg/ime).
-I am privileged to have the guidance and mentorship of [Do.
-Do Anh Tuan](https://www.a-star.edu.sg/qinc/about-qinc/our-team) and [Prof. Goh Wang Ling](https://dr.ntu.edu.sg/cris/rp/rp01105), doing Cryo Analog circuit design.
+I am privileged to have the guidance and mentorship of [Dr. Do Anh Tuan](https://www.a-star.edu.sg/qinc/about-qinc/our-team) and [Prof. Goh Wang Ling](https://dr.ntu.edu.sg/cris/rp/rp01105), doing Cryo Analog circuit design.

 My research interests is quantum related cryo TRx design.
 If you are interested in collaborating, please contact me.
 I'm open to any form of cooperation. （This is just a quick summary of my academic focus, skills, experiences, and achievements, as well as a brief insight into my personality.
 For more detailed information, please refer to my Curriculum Vitae (CV), Research Proposal (RP), Personal Statement (PS), and Interview PowerPoint Presentation）